 Outside of John McTiernan’s kinetic intensity, Predator tends to be a comic-book of a film.
 The score comes in chopping blocks of unsubtle martial music.
 Arnold Schwarzenegger only emotes by dilating his eyes.
 The plot is one-dimensional.
 Around this time, Schwarzenegger would invariably have scripts rewritten to provide him with one-liners – in one scene, he impales a guerrilla on a wall with a thrown machete then delivers a wince inducing “Stick around.”
 However, plot is the thing that Predator needs the least – action is its raison d’être.
 The film’s true intent seems unconsciously mirrored in the opening introduction of Arnold Schwarzenegger and Carl Weathers, later to become a minor action star of his own, where the two engage in an impromptu arm-wrestle and the camera’s eye focuses not on their faces but their bulging, straining muscles.
 Here John McTiernan is clearly announcing that he is making a man’s man film.
 It also seems an unconscious reflection that indicates that the real thrust of Predator is going to lie in the macho theatrics rather than anything involving subtleties of character interplay.

-There was three sequels with the okay Predator 2 (1990) starring Danny Glover, Predators (2010) starring Adrien Brody and The Predator (2018).
+There was three sequels with the okay Predator 2 (1990) starring Danny Glover, Predators (2010) starring Adrien Brody, The Predator (2018) and Prey (2022), which pitted the Predator against Native Americans.
 Rumours floated around for more than a decade that 20th Century Fox would combine the Predator series with their other money-spinner, the Alien series.
 Numerous Aliens vs Predator spec scripts floated about on the web.
 These finally reached fruition as AVP: Alien vs Predator (2004), which was successful enough to spawn a sequel with AVPR: Aliens vs Predator Requiem (2007).
 The Predator series was spun off into a popular comic book from Dark Horse Comics where the Predator has taken on everybody from Batman to the Alien to Judge Dredd and the X-Men.
 In graphic form, the Aliens vs Predator series went on to become its own entire line of comics.

 John McTiernan’s other genre films are:– the urban ghost story Nomads (1986), the Tom Clancy hi-tech submarine thriller The Hunt for Red October (1990), the environmentally conscious Medicine Man (1992) about the discovery of a cancer cure in the Amazonian rainforest, the hilarious and much maligned meta-fictional action movie parody Last Action Hero (1993), the Michael Crichton historical adaptation The 13th Warrior (1999) about Vikings vs Neanderthals, and the remake of Rollerball (2002).